Will Perth face a rental shortage?

 The increase in median house rent was accompanied by a further fall in rental vacancy rates, with vacancies reaching their lowest levels since March 2014 at 3.9%.

-According to our Research Advisor, Shaun Strickland, the improvement in Perth’s rental market could translate into more than a market recovery.
+According to the Team Leader of our buyer’s agency division, Emma Everett, the improvement in Perth’s rental market could translate into more than a market recovery.

 “The steep decline in vacancies and the stable rental rates recorded over the past year point to strong signs of a wider market recovery, with lower vacancies and increasing rates offering the prospect of higher returns for investors who make strong investment choices”

-“However, these figures also hold wider implications when you take into consideration the projected lack of supply coming to market in the coming years,” he said.
+“However, these figures also hold wider implications when you take into consideration the projected lack of supply coming to market in the coming years,” she said.

 Supply slowing down